Disentangled Multimodal Representation Learning for Recommendation: Introduction

 \section{Introduction}

-\IEEEPARstart{R}{ecommender} systems have been widely applied in modern web services, such as E-commerce platforms, news websites and social media sites.
-Recommendation can not only assist users in quickly finding the desired content from overwhelming information, but also promotes the fast development of the service providers (e.g., Amazon\footnote{https://www.amazon.com}, eBay\footnote{https://www.eBay.com}, TikTok\footnote{https://www.tiktok.com }).
-Among various recommendation techniques, Collaborative Filtering (CF) based methods~\cite{Koren2009MF,he2017neural} have achieved great success, attributed to its simple idea of learning the user and item representations and only exploiting the interaction data (e.g., \emph{click} or \emph{purchase}).
-Meanwhile, a problem of only using the interaction data is that the performance will dramatically drop when the interactions between users and items are sparse.
-An effective way to deal with this problem is to leverage the side information associated with users or items, which provide rich information about user preference and item characteristics~\cite{mcauley2015image,he2016vbpr,cheng2016wide,chen2018attention}.
+\IEEEPARstart{R}{ecommender} systems have been widely applied in modern web services, such as e-commerce platforms, news websites and social media sites.
+Recommendations not only assist users in quickly finding the desired content from a massive amount of information, but also help develop the providers (e.g., Amazon~\footnote{https://www.amazon.com}, eBay~\footnote{https://www.eBay.com}, TikTok~\footnote{https://www.tiktok.com }) services.
+Among various recommendation techniques, Collaborative Filtering (CF) based methods~\cite{Koren2009MF,he2017neural} have been very successful, attributed to its simple idea of learning the user and item representations by exploiting the interaction data (e.g., \emph{click} or \emph{purchase}).
+However, a problem of only using the interaction data is that the performance will dramatically drop when the interactions between users and items are sparse.
+An effective way to overcome this problem is to leverage the side information associated with users or items, which provide rich information about user preference and item characteristics~\cite{mcauley2015image,cheng2016wide,chen2018attention}.